- Course Delivery

-This Bachelor's of Multidisciplinary Studies degree (BMS) with an area of concentration in Management Information Systems (MIS) online degree program encompasses the development, implementation and management of computers, communications, and data for organization-wide systems as well as departmental and individual technology systems.
+The online Bachelor of Multidisciplinary Studies degree (BMS) with an area of concentration in Management Information Systems (MIS) encompasses the development, implementation and management of computers, communications, and data for organization-wide systems as well as departmental and individual technology systems.
 The online Management Information Systems (MIS) degree program will prepare you for the responsibility of acquiring new information technology and incorporating it into your organization’s strategy, planning and practices.
 The MIS program also provides the necessary knowledge to pursue an advanced degree, if desired.
 The Bachelor's of Multidisciplinary Studies (BMS) allows non-traditional credit for many workplace training programs, military service schools and more.
 Transfer credits are accepted from all colleges and universities accredited by a post-secondary regional association.

 University of Nebraska online courses are taught by expert faculty who embody the qualities resulting from research experience and professional/field experience.
 Students learn from faculty with a variety of backgrounds, many of whom are published researchers in their fields.
 NU faculty who teach online do so in a way that enables maximum learning and because technology provides students with maximum access to education.